gargsaar/singlepage_website_ni/_posts/2019-09-22-despair-can-disappear-in-an-instant.markdown

 He lowered his face, and paused for a moment.
 After a while, he resumed with an unprecedented confidence in his voice.

-“All my life, I’ve continually lived in an urge to earn and grow, without realizing what will I do with this life - without you.
+“What I did today, can’t be changed.
+But what I can change is - our future.
+All my life, I’ve continually lived in an urge to earn and grow, without realizing what will I do with this life - without you.
 In this world where everything perishes, I forgot that I can get imperishable happiness in just one thing, you, my love.
 The thought of losing you scared me so much that I’m not scared of anything now.”
 His eyes got wet.

 He took my hand, placed the coin on my palm, and closed the fingers.

 “This is the only thing I have of my father.
 It's very close to my heart and will always be.
-Take care of it.
-What I did, can’t be changed, but what we can change is - our future.”
+Take care of it.”

 He kissed me on the forehead, and left the room.